Home Reports Australia Automotive Ecommerce Industry Report

 Key Takeaways

-Meta Ads spend sits at 87.1% of the global average, yet paid social still contributes only 10.5% of traffic, indicating poor return on social advertising relative to investment.
+Meta Ads spend sits at only 74.3% of the global average, yet paid social accounts for 11.2% of traffic, making it the second-largest traffic channel and indicating relatively efficient social ad returns.

 Get a monthly email when this data is updated